Welcome to Bermuda!

 He also served as one of the leaders of the Philadelphia Orchestra and as a featured guest with other major American orchestras.
 He was an esteemed ensemble performer and considered one of the most brilliant and scholarly soloists of his time.
 His compositions included OVERTURE RHAPSODY, for orchestra; ELEGY, for cello; piano pieces and songs.
 He endeared himself immeasurably to his European and American audiences.

-Books about his Bermuda visit
+Books about his Bermuda involvement

 Mark Twain and the Happy Island.
 Wallace, Elizabeth.
 1913.
 Chicago, McClug.
 139 pages.
 Illustrated.